zhaopengoog/memcache-perf/README.md

 and experiences queuing delay far before mcperf does.
 I suggest the following guidelines:

-1. Establish on the order of 100 connections per memcached _server_ thread.
+1. Establish more than 50 connections per memcached _server_
+thread.
-2. Don't exceed more than about 16 connections per mcperf thread.
+2. Don't exceed more than about 10 connections per _mcperf_ thread.
 3. Use multiple mcperf agents in order to achieve (1) and (2).
 4. Do not use more mcperf threads than hardware cores/threads.
-5. Use -Q to configure the "master" agent to take latency samples at slow, a constant rate.

 Here's an example: